 Carousel Ads – These ad units can be especially useful for e-commerce brands.
 Use 3-5 images and unique links for each image.
 An example of this ad type is below.
 As the user clicks on the arrow, the images scroll through.

-Your ads can show in a variety of areas on Facebook, Instagram, Messenger, and Facebook’s Audience Network.
+Your ads can show in a variety of areas on Facebook, Instagram, Messenger (check out these 9 examples from Mobile Monkey), and Facebook’s Audience Network.
 These areas are called placements.
 Try testing different placements and optimize your ad sets based on user behavior in each.
 For more information on placements, see this help page.
 Placements are chosen during the Ad Set creation before you create your ad.

 Keep in mind that your ads will look a little different when showing on different placements.
 Below are a couple of examples of ads on the Desktop Right Column.
 You can see the text and images are displayed differently than the Desktop News Feed examples above.